What is the legal drinking age in Wisconsin?

 Can an underage person possess and consume alcohol beverages on licensed premises?

 Yes.
 Persons under age 21 may possess and consume alcohol beverages if they are with their parents, guardians or spouses of legal drinking age; but this is at the discretion of the licensee.
-The licensed premise may choose to prohibit consumption and possession of alcohol beverages by underage persons.
+The licensed premises may choose to prohibit consumption and possession of alcohol beverages by underage persons.
 (Sec.
 125.07(1), Wis.
 Stats.)

 Are there other times that underage persons can be on licensed premises?

 Wisconsin Alcohol Beverage and Tobacco Laws for Retailers, for more information.
 (Sec.
 125.07(3), Wis.
 Stats.)

 Can "teen nights" or "alcohol free nights" be held at taverns?